treefishuk/treefishuk.github.io/_posts/2018-3-10-top-3-visual-studio-extensions-for-web-developers.md

 ---
 layout: post
-title: Top 3 Visual Studio Extensions for Visual Studio
+title: Top 3 Visual Studio Extensions for Web Developers
 ---

 As a web developer a lot of my time is spent in visual studio.
 So here is my top 3 Extensions that I think every web developer should have installed in visual studio.